 One of my favourite things about the city is all the street art you’ll find round corners and on walls, and of course the omnipresence of that famous tower.

 As night fell and after dinner in nearby King City, we went for drinks in the city.
 I loved seeing the city at night, especially the patriotic CN Tower with it’s white and red lights.
-We headed for the Library Bar at the iconic Fairmont Royal York – still decorated with pictures of Harry and Meghan and visits from the Queen when the building was once the largest in the British Empire.
+We headed for the Library Bar at the iconic Fairmont Royal York.
+It was still decorated with pictures of Harry and Meghan and visits from the Queen when the building was once the largest in the British Empire.

 The perfect end to the start of a mini break in Toronto!

 Have you visited Toronto?
-What are your top recommendations?
+What are your top recommendations for this awesome city?